ChristopherSiems/Racos-automation/README.md

     [
       [0, 0, 0, 0, 0, 0]
     ]
+  ],
+  "node_disable_cpus" : [
+    [
+      [0, 0, 0, 0, 0, 0]
+    ],
+    [
+      [3, 3, 5, 3, 3, 0]
     ]
+  ]
 }
 ```

 ###### This configuration is for running the `data_size-discrete-all_write` and `threads-discrete-half_write_half_read` tests on a 6 node cluster.
 Each test will be run once for each variable (defined in the test config file).
-In the first test, all nodes will have no delay and for the second test all nodes will have a 5ms delay.
-For the first test, all nodes will drop about 1% of packets and, 0% of packets in the second test.
+In the first test, all nodes will have no delay, drop 1% of packets, and will have all CPU cores online.
+For the second test all nodes will have a 5ms delay, will drop no packets, and each node has a different number of disabled CPU cores.
 Information about tests can be found in later sections.

 6. Run the tests with the command below.
 Be warned, this may take a while.